dashxboard/.github/profile/README.md

 > [!IMPORTANT]
-> **The Dashxboard is being deprecated, and its repositories will be archived.
-The project remains open source, allowing developers to fork and deploy as needed.
+> **The Dashxboard project has been discontinued, and its repositories are set to be archived.
+The license will be updated to GNU GPLv3.
+During this transition, the repositories will be made private.
 Thanks to everyone who supported this vision until the end.**

 <div align="center">
 <h1>Dashxboard</h1>